 UBS Basic Card

-As well as the Migros and Coop cards, there are other credit cards which do not have an annual fee when you meet certain criteria.
+There are other credit cards for which annual fees are waived when you meet certain criteria.

 Free credit cards: Pay attention to interest rates

 The interest rates applicable to credit card balances which you carry from month to month are high.
 All of the no-annual-fee credit cards currently available have relatively high interest rates.
 Interest charges are a major source of income for credit card issuers.

 Cembra Money Bank (Cumulus Mastercard) and Topcard (Coop Supercard) charge interest from the posting dates – the dates on which card transactions occur.
 Swisscard charges interest from the billing date – the date on which the billing cycle ends and you are sent your card statement.
 You pay more interest when the posting date model is used.
 You can avoid interest charges by paying your credit card bill in full at the end of each billing cycle.
 You can find more information in the guide to carrying balances on Swiss credit cards.

 Free credit cards: How and where you use them makes the difference